Equalization of Net Family Property… There’s No Time Like The Present

 George is an Associate Lawyer with the Hummingbird Lawyers LLP’s Family Law Department.
 With a commitment to making a real difference in the lives of his clients and the community, George brings passion and enthusiasm to the firm.
 After articling with Hummingbird Lawyers LLP in 2023, George was called to the Bar of Ontario in 2024 and returned to the firm as an Associate Family and Divorce Lawyer working exclusively in the Hummingbird Lawyers LLP’s Family Law Department.

-0 replies on “Equalization Of Net Family Property”
+0 replies on “Equalization of Net Family Property… There’s No Time Like The Present”